WHAT REASONING IS AND

 Through the ages, common sense has persuaded

-people that the earth stands still at the center of the universe, that
+people that the earth stands motionless at the center of the universe,

-disease and misfortune are caused by evil spirits, that slaves should
+that disease and misfortune are caused by wrathful spirits, that slaves should

 subjugate themselves to their masters, that women are the property of